crdoconnor/commandlib/README.rst

 modules and classes and incrementally modify the command's behavior in a readable way
 - adding environment variables, paths, etc.

-* call, check_call and Popen do not have the friendliest of APIs and code that uses them a lot can get ugly.
+* call, check_call and Popen do not have the friendliest of APIs and code that uses them a lot can get ugly fast.
-* sh has rather too much magic (e.g. overriding import).
+* sh does a similar thing but has a lot of magic (e.g. overriding import).
-* envoy and sarge are more focused on chaining commands rather than arguments.
+* envoy and sarge are more focused on chaining commands rather than arguments, environment variables, etc.

 Advanced API
 ------------